gardnmi/spark-connect-local-env/Blog.md

   * Note: Use the [Compatablity Matrix for Delta Lake](https://docs.delta.io/latest/releases.html) to choose the correct version of delta-spark

-When our application container starts we will need to run the `postCreateCommand` to install the required python packages.

-8. Create a file called .postCreateCommand.sh in the .devcontainer/conf folder and add the following code to the .postCreateCommand.sh file:
+8. Create a file called `.postCreateCommand.sh` in the .devcontainer/conf folder and add the following code:

 ```bash
 # !/bin/bash